ben-may3031/wazoku_test/readme.md

 # Wazoku data science backend developer test

 ## Description
-(REWORD!!!!)
-This repo represents a stripped down version of our core ideas platform product 'Idea Spotlight'.
-A command is included that can be used to populate a database with ideas having associated description text that consists of words randomly sampled from a given vocabulary.
-Also included is a script named `save_feature_vectors.py` which is run manually and saves a feature vector of term frequency-inverse document frequency (TF-IDF) weights for the description associated with each idea.
-For each of these feature vectors, a weight is stored for each term appearing in the vocabulary (see TF-IDF algorithm section below).
+This repo contains a method for measuring the similarity of description text associated with pairs of idea objects in a collection of idea objects.
+A command is included that can be used to populate a database with ideas having associated description text that consists of terms randomly sampled from a given vocabulary.
+Also included is a script named `save_tfidf_weights.py` which is run manually and saves a collection of term frequency-inverse document frequency (TF-IDF) weights for the descriptions associated with ideas.
+For each idea, a weight is stored for each term appearing in the vocabulary (see TF-IDF algorithm section below).
+TF-IDF weights are intended to reflect how important a term is to a document in a collection of documents.
+To simplfy this assessment, no pre-processing of text occurs prior to evaluating TF-IDF weights.
 Finally, a script called `save_recommendations.py` is included which is also run manually and saves a similarity for each pair of idea descriptions.
 These similarities are the cosine similarities of the TF-IDF vectors associated with the idea description (see Cosine similarity algorithm section below).

 ## TF-IDF algorithm

-The vocabulary used for this exercise is a fixed list of 100 words.
+The vocabulary used for this exercise is a fixed list of 100 terms.
 For each term, t, in the vocabulary, an inverse document frequency (IDF) is evaluated as follows:

 - Set N to be the total number of ideas
 - Set n to be the number of ideas that have a description containing term t at least once